Luis-Segura-web/IPTV.FLUTTER/README.md

 1. **Browse categories** - Use the horizontal category list to filter content
 2. **Search channels** - Use the search bar to find specific channels
-3. **Choose player** - Toggle between Awesome Video Player and legacy Chewie player
+3. **Watch content** - Tap any channel to start streaming with VLC
-4. **Watch content** - Tap any channel to start streaming
+4. **Professional controls** - Use VLC's advanced media controls
-5. **Player controls** - Use enhanced IPTV-optimized controls
+5. **Full-screen mode** - Automatic landscape mode for optimal viewing
-6. **Full-screen mode** - Double-tap the player or use the fullscreen button
+6. **Error handling** - Advanced error recovery and stream diagnostics

 ### Managing Profiles